-If you would instead of the normal everyday language use the kind of language used in Comics then the situation is changing.
+PICTORIAL MODE, COMICS: If you would instead of the normal everyday language use the kind of language known from comics then the situation is changing.
 Comics are using a mixture of drawings and simple language expressions.
 The drawings depict objects and events from the real world directly without the encoding of language expressions.
-Thus publishing Comics in different countries with different languages usually works without changing the drawings.
+Thus publishing comics in different countries with different languages usually works without changing the drawings.
 Because the real-world experience based on our visual and acoustic senses is causing somehow the same structures in our heads which can be represented by certain kinds of drawings on can use the same drawings for different spoken and written languages.
-The minimal language expressions in Comics mimicking the occurrence of language in the real world.
+The minimal language expressions in comics are mimicking the occurrence of language in the real world.
 One can see a person as part of a scene, but when this persons starts talking it would become difficult in a drawing to represent the talking again as a sequence of drawings.
-Thus a Comic-like style of communication can improve the understandability of a symbolic structure a lot.
-In this texts this style of communication is called pictorial style differentiated from the textual style.
-Finally if one wants to apply more advanced mathematical procedures and even computational processes using a computer it must be possible to write an actor story as a formal symbolic structure.
-But then the question arises how one can translate the natural meaning function in a way that a formal symbolic space will work?
+Thus a comic-like style of communication can improve the understandability of a symbolic structure a lot.
+In this texts this style of communication is called pictorial mode differentiated from the textual mode.